James VI and I: Health and death

 In his later years, James suffered increasingly from arthritis, gout and kidney stones.
 He also lost his teeth and drank heavily.
 The king was often seriously ill during the last year of his life, leaving him an increasingly peripheral figure, rarely able to visit London, while Buckingham consolidated his control of Charles to ensure his own future.
 (Note: Some historians (for example Willson) consider James, who was 58 in 1624, to have lapsed into premature senility; but he suffered from an agonising species of arthritis which constantly left him indisposed, as well as other ailments; and Pauline Croft suggests that James regained some control over his affairs in summer 1624, afforded relief by the warm weather.
 She sees his continuing refusal to sanction war against Spain as a deliberate stand against the aggressive policies of Charles and Buckingham.)
 One theory is that James suffered from porphyria, a disease of which his descendant George III exhibited some symptoms.
 James described his urine to physician Théodore de Mayerne as being the "dark red colour of Alicante wine".
 The theory is dismissed by some experts, particularly in James's case, because he had kidney stones which can lead to blood in the urine, colouring it red.

 In early 1625, James was plagued by severe attacks of arthritis, gout, and fainting fits, and fell seriously ill in March with tertian ague and then suffered a stroke.
-He died at Theobalds House in Hertfordshire on 27 March during a violent attack of dysentery, with Buckingham at his bedside.
+He died at Theobalds House in Hertfordshire on 27 March, aged 58, during a violent attack of dysentery, with Buckingham at his bedside.
 (Note: A medicine recommended by Buckingham had only served to make the king worse, which led to rumours that the duke had poisoned him.)
 James's funeral on 7 May was a magnificent but disorderly affair.
 Bishop John Williams of Lincoln preached the sermon, observing, "King Solomon died in Peace, when he had lived about sixty years ... and so you know did King James".
 The sermon was later printed as Great Britain's Salomon [sic].

 James was buried in Westminster Abbey.
 The position of the tomb was lost for many years until his lead coffin was found in the Henry VII vault, during an excavation in the 19th century.